peak-ai/platform-global-images/workspace/python/ds-pack/2.1.0-base-python-3.8.18/TUNNELING.md

 This README provides instructions for setting up and managing remote tunnels using this image, making it easier for you to access your workspace remotely within VS Code.

+## What is VS Code Tunneling ?

+VS Code Tunneling is a feature that allows users to connect to a remote machine, such as a desktop PC or virtual machine, via a secure tunnel.
+This feature securely transmits data from one network to another, allowing users to develop against any machine of their choosing from a VS Code desktop or web client without the need for SSH or HTTPS setup.
+For more information, please refer (this)[https://code.visualstudio.com/docs/remote/tunnels] link.

 ## Initializing a Remote Tunnel

 To create a new remote tunnel for your workspace, you can use the provided bash script: